A Sweet Stay, with a Sad History

 Evening at the Dominion

 Before Don and I headed out for the evening, we went against house rules (no alcohol) and had a wine toast in our room.
 How could we not?
 Like sneaky children, we took the evidence back to our car.
 Which was wise, since we had a little turn-down service while we were away.
-A nice chocolate stamped with the hotel image, was our reward!
+A nice chocolate, stamped with the hotel image, was our reward!

 Unfortunately, the hotel's new restaurant wasn't yet open for business.
 But we were able to walk to the historic downtown area, for dinner.
 Returning to see the lit up main house and fountain, was the best surprise.
 Equally lovely and eerie!

 The faucet handle fell off and water began to spew in all directions.
-I tried desperately to force the handle back on, while I kicked open the door with my foot to whisper/shout, "DON!"
+I tried desperately to force the handle back on, while I kicked open the door with my foot to shout in a whisper, "DON!"
 (I wanted no hotel staff coming to help!)
 Don woke and came to the rescue of his naked wife, by shutting off the water valve, underneath the tub.
 By this time, there was water covering the entire framed horse, the mirror, the marble floor and water was seeping towards the wood and carpet in the next room.
 Don and I used every towel to meticulously mop up the puddles and to remove every droplet.
 No bath for me.

 By the time Don and I were dressed, we were exhausted.
 We headed straight to breakfast, passing though a sort of walkway between buildings.